 We pay commissions currently ranging up to 5.0% on our period time and spot time charters, to unaffiliated ship brokers, other brokers associated with our charterers and to our charterers.
-These commissions are directly related to our revenues, from which they are deducted.
+These commissions are directly related to our revenues, from the availability of our vessels, which is related to the amount of time that our vessels spend in drydock undergoing which they are deducted.
 The amount of our total commissions to unaffiliated ship brokers and other brokers associated with our charterers and to our charterers might grow, as revenues increase due to improving market conditions and delivery of our eight remaining contracted newbuild vessels, or decrease as a result of deteriorating market conditions.
 These commissions do not include fees we pay to our Manager, which are described under "Item 4.
-Information on the Company-B. Business Overview -Management of Our Fleet."
+Information on the Company-B. Business Overview-Management of Our Fleet."